ga-wdi-exercises/high_card/readme.md

 ### Bonus II

-Have the game redraw cards for both players in the case of a tie.
+Have the game redraw cards for all players in the case of a tie.